 In this article, we explore well-being in Norway through life expectancy, public health, and quality of life.

-In order to study a country’s quality of life and public health status, we can look at a number of indicators; one of the most important of which is life expectancy.
+In order to study a country’s quality of life and public health status, we can look at a number of indicators.
+One of the most important of these is life expectancy.

 Let’s start with life expectancy

 The United Nations’ Human Development Index (HDI), for example, offers insights into the quality of life of humans across the world through sets of data for certain indicators, one of which is life expectancy.

 World life expectancy at birth is, on average, 72.56 years.
 The EU average is 80.9 years.
 The world survival rate to age 65 is 81.34% for women and 73.67% for men.

 Here are the top 50 countries for life expectancy at birth in 2019 (with the Nordic countries bolded):

 - Australia – 83.3

 - Korea (Republic of) – 82.8